 these are gifts from the best sake producers for the emperor :)

-when you exit meiji jingu, you're at harajuku! here's another train zooming by.
+you will arrive at harajuku after you exit meiji jingu! here's another train zooming by.

 harakuju was okay. didn't see any interesting fashion going on. peggy says it reminded her of sungei wang lol but we had fun queuing up for ice cream and terrible crepes.

 THEN WE FOUND THE PURIKURA SHOP.
 GOOD LUCK DESCENDING TO THE PASTEL SPARKLY PINK DEPTHS OF THE PURIKURA PARLOUR AND GIVE UP ALL SENSE OF TIME.